(Updated Dec. 7, 2017)

 Gynecomastia stems from a hormone imbalance and can lead to the growth of male breasts and significant weight gain.
 It is believed that Risperdal may cause gynecomastia in some young male users because it increases levels of the hormone prolactin, which stimulates female breast development and lactation.

-The Risperdal-gynecomastia link gained attention from a 2006 study by a Duke psychiatrist that found a strong association between Risperdal and gynecomastia in children and adolescents.
+The Risperdal-gynecomastia link gained attention from a 2006 study by a Duke psychiatrist which found a strong association between Risperdal and gynecomastia in children and adolescents.
 The study concluded that when risperidone is administered to adolescents for psychotic symptoms, the drug can increase prolactin levels and lead to outcomes that include gynecomastia.

 Another 2006 study on risperidone and gynecomastia drew a similar conclusion, noting that risperidone should be administered to young patients with caution.